sweetspot00/gpt-teacher/README.md

 # Bot teacher: ChatGPT based AI language teacher
-**Chat with celebrity characters to practise multiple spoken languages**
+**Chat with celebrity characters to practise multiple spoken languages via iOS**

 ### Key features:
 - Voice call to a characters: no need to control button